KushagraYashu/iPark/README.md

-# AutonomousParkingMLUnity
+# iPark: Intelligent Parking
-Training autonomous parking for cars using Unity's ML-agents and physics simulation.
+Autonomous parking system for cars using Unity's ML-agents and physics simulation.

-Sample project made to support medium article:
+A Project for final year of BTech

-Some of the 3D models used in this project are from sketchfab
+Some of the 3D models used in this project are from sketchfab:

 [Shrine of The Fury](https://sketchfab.com/3d-models/chevrolet-corvette-1980-different-colours-7e428bdb3ab54b4e9ac610e545fd9d03)